 Stretching after a ride is beneficial because cycling shortens your muscles.
 Think about it: you are pedalling constantly, with no range in that movement.
 The position of the rest of your body may change, but your legs are rotating in a very limited manner.
 This means that those muscles are incredibly strong, but also short and tight.

 Many cyclists will have particular issues with shortened hamstrings, which then pull on the base of the pelvis and take the lower back into a position that is uncomfortable.

-If your shortened hamstrings prevent you from putting your palms on the ground without bending your knees, then they could be effecting your performance on the bike.
+If your shortened hamstrings prevent you from putting your palms on the ground without bending your knees, then they could be affecting your performance on the bike.